Leeds Tramways Company

 Leeds Tramways Company steam tram crew

-A blow-up of the above photo showing the conductor (in kepi-style cap with prominent cap badge) and driver (in railway footplate-like attire).
+An enlargement of the above photograph showing the conductor (in kepi-style cap with prominent cap badge) and the driver (in railway footplate-like attire).

 Senior staff